rob-blackbourn/bareUtils/README.md

 pip install bareutils
 ```

-This is a Python3.7 and later package.
+This is a Python 3.11 and later package.